Universite-Gustave-Eiffel/NoiseModelling/paper/paper.md

 Other software that fully implement the CNOSSOS-EU method exist, but to our knowledge they are all commercial and closed-source software.
 Other open-source tools can produce noise maps :

   - Code_TYMPAN [@edf_code_tympan] is desktop application that focuses on industrial noise and is based on the ISO 9613-2 method.
-It does not handle CNOSSOS-EU sepecifics such as road traffic and rail traffic emissions.
+It does not handle CNOSSOS-EU specifics such as road traffic and rail traffic emissions.
   - OpeNoise Map [@arpa_piemonte_openoise_2024] is a QGis plugin that only implements a simplified version of the CNOSSOS-EU method, it lacks some parts such as reflexions or ground elevation.

 # Architecture